Kross707/perlinNoise1D/README.md

 # perlinNoise1D

+//perlinNoise1D.h is located inside "perlinNoise" folder (in case you want to use it directly rather than using visual studio)

 A class for generating perlin noise and returning a vector storing it.
 It provides a class and member methods: -